 IMPORTANCE OF WORKING CAPITAL

-Working capital is not the total capital but it is actally a part of total capital which an owner invest in the business. it is also describes as the total current asset excluding total current liabilities of the business.
+Working capital is not the total capital but it is actally a part of total capital which an owner invest in the business. it is also described as the total current asset excluding total current liabilities of the business.

 Working capital is a vital part of a business and can provide the following advantages to a business which increases the importance of Working capital management: